Garages. Basements. Attics. Spare rooms. We've seen customers fit a golf simulator pretty much everywhere.

 Unlike other launch monitors, SkyTrak does not have specific space requirements.
 You just need to follow the general space requirements of a comfortable golf simulator.

-Takeaway: SkyTrak is great for small spaces and low ceilings.
+Takeaway: SkyTrak is a great launch monitor for basement golf simulators.
+Or any small spaces and low ceilings.

 Space Recommended for Swing